-Watch Hill is tiny so be prepared to drive around the small town until a spot opens up because there is no parking on the side streets.
+Watch Hill is tiny so be prepared to drive around the small town until a spot opens up because there is only 6 spots available for all day public parking on one of the side streets.
 If you do go for the entire day you might want to shell out the $20 it costs to park in the main parking lot but if you get lucky you can pay $10 and park next to the restaurant near the row of stores.
 Here’s a Secret to save on parking.
-Parking along the road and in the public parking lot is free but it will only give you two hours.
+If you can’t find a spot along the modular wall, parking along the road and in the public parking lot is free but it will only give you two hours.
 Parking is monitored and you will get a ticket if you park in those free spots longer than two hours.
 Just make sure you come back and move your car every two hours and you don’t even have to pay to park.

 You most definitely don’t have to be rich to enjoy Watch Hill.
 It didn’t cost us a thing – well, except for the frozen Del’s lemonade that we had to try.
 You will find Del’s at the end of the main road, near the carousel.
 While you are visiting Watch Hill, check out the completely renovated Ocean House, sit on the beach, browse the many small boutiques, watch the people go by, the yacht as they sail out to the ocean and just enjoy the day.